What does the transitional phrase "consisting essentially of" do in a patent claim?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The transitional phrase "consisting essentially of" in a patent claim serves a specific function in defining the scope of the claim.
-This phrase indicates that the claim includes the specified ingredients or steps but allows for the inclusion of additional elements that do not materially affect the basic characteristics of the invention.
-This means that while the claim is centered on certain defined components, it is not strictly limited to only those components.
-This gives the patent a level of flexibility, while still emphasizing the importance of the core components identified in the claim.
+The phrase "consisting essentially of" in a patent claim serves as a transitional term that indicates the claim includes the specified materials or steps, but allows for the inclusion of additional unrecited elements that do not materially affect the basic characteristics of the invention.
+This means that while the claim identifies certain essential components or steps, it permits certain variations or additional features that can enhance the invention without changing its fundamental nature.

 Subscribe